syegulalp/pypacker/readme.md

 The resulting redistributable will be placed in the `dist` subdirectory.
 A zipped version of the redistributable directory is also provided.

-Using TKinter and SQLite3 should be automatically detected, and the appropriate files should be copied into your redistributable.

-Numpy can now also be included, although you cannot use treeshaking with it (use the option `-tlx numpy`).

-## What PyPacker tries to do

-* The main program tree is turned into a `.zip` file (of `.pyc` files).
-* Any non-Python files in the main program tree are copied into a parallel directory off the root of the `dist` directory.
-* Usage of `.pyd` files and (some) `.dll`s are automatically detected as well and copied.
-* Third-party packages are also included.
-* Both console and windowed executables are provided.

 Note that PyPacker works best with a program structure like this:

 ```